LambdaSharp/LambdaSharpTool/Docs/Module-Import.md

 <dt><code>Type</code></dt>
 <dd>
-The <code>Type</code> attribute specifies the data type for the input variable.
+The <code>Type</code> attribute specifies the data type for the import parameter.
 When omitted, the type is assumed to be <code>String</code>.

 <i>Required</i>: No

 <i>Type</i>: String

-The following input variable types are supported:
+The following import parameter types are supported:

 <dl>